dvalenciar/Action-Frame-Prediction/README.md

 ## How to run the code

-To train the model from scratch, please, first clone this repository in your local workstation.
+To train the model from scratch, please, first clone this repository in your local workstation; This will download the dataset and the necessary files.

 **Training Two Cubes Dataset**